mitchellkolb/blackjack-in-c/README.md

 ## BlackJack
 I developed a Blackjack game in C that plays in the terminal.
 This included implementing game logic for dealing cards, calculating hand values, and determining game outcomes.
 The program utilized multiple files: main.c for the game loop and user interactions, functions.c for handling game logic and calculations, and functions.h for function declarations.
 Key accomplishments included designing a user-friendly interface, managing card shuffling and dealing, and implementing game rules to handle player decisions and dealer actions.

-## Connect Four
-In this we drew inspiration from various sources, including video tutorials online for

 ## Craps